-The EU and US placed targeted sanctions on Belarus following the 2006 Presidential election.
-These were strengthened following the 2010 election and subsequent arrest of protesters and opposition candidates.
+The EU and US placed targeted sanctions on Belarus following the 2006 Presidential election, which were strengthened following the 2010 election and subsequent arrest of protesters and opposition candidates.
 More recently, however, the EU suspended its travel ban on Belarusian Foreign Minister Vladimir Makei in June 2013 to facilitate diplomatic contact with Belarus.

 President Lukashenko has directed effort into maintaining an amicable relationship with Russia, Belarus’s largest economic partner, despite some tensions over Russia’s hard line on energy trade, and regional dominance.
 Belarus is also moving toward economic integration with Russia and Kazakhstan (see below).